Baule8520/MA-Plots/Oszilloscope/Readme.md

 # OpenHantek to Plot

+## Plots are generated with: python plot.py ./data -s ./results

 &nbsp;

 ### Little command line tool with GUI to build a plot out of exported .csv file(s) from [OpenHantek](http://openhantek.org/).